Latvian Legion: Creation

-The Latvian Legion was created in January 1943 on the orders of Adolf Hitler following a request by Heinrich Himmler, head of the SS.
-The initial core of the force was populated by Latvian Police Battalions, which were formed starting in 1941 for security duties and already serving on the Eastern Front under Wehrmacht command.
-While members of Holocaust perpetrator Arajs Kommando subsequently joined the Legion, this was late in the war as the Kommando was demobilized from anti-partisan and anti-Jewish action, with the first former Arajs unit attached to the Legion in December, 1944.
+All-volunteer Latvian Police Battalions were formed in late 1941 for security duties and serving on the Eastern Front under Wehrmacht command; they were also referred to as auxiliary police.
+The Latvian Legion was formed on the orders of Adolf Hitler following a request by Heinrich Himmler, head of the SS; the 15th Division (1st brigade) was created on 25 February 1943.
+The 2nd brigade was formed in May 1943 but wasn't designated as the 19th Division until early 1944.

+Holocaust perpetrators Arajs Kommando were merged into the Legion, in December 1943, with the former Arajs unit placed in charge of the III Battalion.
+They were less than 5 percent of Latvian Legion.

-Under the Rosenberg labor decree of December 1941, the Germans had already begun conscripting Latvians in early 1942, giving them a choice between joining the labor service or the police battalions.
+Under the Rosenberg labor decree of December 1941, the Germans began conscripting Latvians in early 1942, giving them a choice between joining the labor service or the police battalions.
 One month after the unit was founded, German occupation authorities in Latvia started conscripting military-age men specifically for the Legion.
-Draftees were given a choice between serving in the Wehrmacht-subordinated Waffen-SS Legion, serving as German Wehrmacht auxiliaries, or being sent to a slave labor camp in Germany.
-Those who tried to avoid both options were arrested and sent to concentration camps.
-As a result, only 15-20% of the men serving in the legion were actual volunteers.
-Unlike in Lithuania, potential legionary recruits in Latvia did not organize an official boycott of conscription; some Latvians deserted however rather than serve in the Nazi war effort.
+Draftees were given a choice between serving in the Wehrmacht-subordinated Waffen-SS Legion, serving as German Wehrmacht auxiliaries, or in the paramilitary State Labour Service (Reichsarbeitsdienst).
+Unlike in Lithuania, potential recruits in Latvia did not organize an official boycott of conscription.
+Of the approximately 80,000 Latvians initially called up for "voluntary" service, 85 percent chose to register, a surprisingly high number and on the same level as in the German Reich.

 When Nazi Germany began losing the war, conscription was extended to larger and larger numbers of Latvians.
 The first conscription, in 1943, applied to all Latvian men born from 1919 to 1924.
 Subsequent conscriptions eventually extended to Latvians born between 1906 and 1928.
 The division commanders and most of the staff were German SS officers.
 Individual combat regiments were typically commanded by Latvian officers.
+Only about 15 percent of those who served did so voluntarily.

 After the Red Army broke through German lines at Nevel along the 1st Baltic Front in November 1943, advancing on Latvia, the Latvian Self-Administration took over mobilization from the Germans on November 13.
 By June 26 there were 7,671 ethnic Russians from Latvia's Latgale, representing ten percent of men from the region, serving in various units of the Latvian Legion.
 On July 1, 1944, the Latvian Legion had 87,550 men.
 Another 23,000 Latvians were serving as Wehrmacht "auxiliaries".